railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 * track taxes in your general accounts,

-* manage the payment and refund of taxes using the same mechanisms that Open ERP uses for other monetary transactions.
+* manage the payment and refund of taxes using the same mechanisms that OpenERP uses for other monetary transactions.

 Since the detailed tax structure is a mechanism for carrying out governments' policies, and the collecting of taxes so critical to their authorities, tax requirements and reporting can be complex.
-Open ERP has a flexible mechanism for handling taxation that can be configured through its GUI or through data import mechanisms to meet the requirements of many various tax jurisdictions.
+OpenERP has a flexible mechanism for handling taxation that can be configured through its GUI or through data import mechanisms to meet the requirements of many various tax jurisdictions.

 The taxation mechanism can also be used to handle other tax-like financial transactions, such as